Western Electric: Manufacturing plants

 In 1970, Western Electric purchased land in Bishop Ranch, San Ramon, California for a permanent plant.
 The 200,000 square-foot leased plant began in June 1971.
-In 1974, there were 490 I. B. E. W. employee members on strike over local agreement issues.
+In 1974, there were 490 IBEW employee members on strike over local agreement issues.
 In 1975, this San Ramon Valley Plant announced a September 30 closure of its telephone transmission equipment manufacturing operations.

 On January 27, 1983, the Kearny facility was announced for closure due to technology changes, underutilized, and too costly to maintain.
 The phase out of the facility jobs started in fall of 1983 and the 59 year old, 3 million-square-foot, 144-acre facility was sold officially on May 21, 1984, with nearly 1000 last employees left at the plant.
 The former facility was purchased and later existed as warehouses, distribution, research and light manufacturing facilities.

 As modern facilities around the country were used for the operations of Hawthorne and its productions distributed, announcement was made on June 24, 1983, for closure.
 Between 1975 and 1983, the Foundry and most of the Telephone Apparatus buildings were demolished and in 1986–1987, the remaining Telephone Apparatus buildings and the Executive Tower were demolished.
 The Hawthorne facility was in operations for 83 years when it closed its doors in 1986 and torn down for a shopping center.
 Another building was demolished on April 10, 1994, for a shopping center parking lot, with a remaining two buildings converted.
 A water tower is the remaining physical association of the industrial research complex where telephones, electronics, military equipment and business management innovations were produced by a facility that once existed.

 The Baltimore facility closed on February 28, 1986.
 The facility, which had once employed 6,200, was staffed by 65 employees on the closure date.

 By the time AT&T was dissolved in the early 1980s, more than twenty production plants around the country ("Works" locations) had been established.

 In 1967, a telephone directory provides the following snapshot of manufacturing facilities: